harshitpaunikar1/marketing-process-analytics-dashboard/.github/project-buildup-history.md

 - Task summary: Saturday morning — couldn't stop thinking about the edge case from Friday.
 Opened the notebook and patched it before I forgot.
 - Deliverable: Good enough to not be embarrassing.
+## 2023-02-27 - Day 3: Scope pass

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to decide what belongs in version 1 and what can wait and make the whole thing feel less half baked.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+I was also trying to keep the idea grounded so it did not drift into random features for no reason.
+- Deliverable: I wrapped up the day with feature scope mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.